phani-sudo/build-guide-1/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

 -  **qpm-git.qualcomm.com.home2.git.revision-history.qualcomm_linux-spf-1-0-le-qclinux-1-0-r1_api-linux_history_prebuilts.git
    –progress failed with exit code 128, no output**

-   128 is a masking error and this error needs further triage as it could be a network issue at your end or a genuine issue accessing
+   128 is a masking error and this error needs further triage as it can be a network issue at your end or a genuine issue accessing
    Qualcomm or upstream mirrors.
 As a workaround for this error, see :ref:`BitBake Fetcher Error <do_fetch_error_1>`.
 You can triage it further by following the subsequent instructions to dump verbose logs during fetch.

    By default, verbose logging isn't enabled for Yocto git fetch.
 To enable the same for all git projects, edit the ``local.conf`` file and change the ``BB_GIT_VERBOSE_FETCH`` value to **1**.
-Verbose logging can also be enabled for each recipe.
+You can also enable verbose logging for each recipe.
 For example, to enable verbose logging and debug a ``do_fetch()`` failure in a diag recipe, perform the following steps:

    1. Edit ``layers/meta-qcom-hwe/recipes-bsp/diag/daig_15.0.bb`` and
       add the line ``BB_GIT_VERBOSE_FETCH = "1"``.
-   2. Clean the previous downloaded artifacts using ``bitbake -fc cleanall diag``.
+   2. Clean the earlier downloaded artifacts using ``bitbake -fc cleanall diag``.
    3. Fetch the source again using ``bitbake -fc fetch diag``.
    4. Fetch the log with verbose logging available under the diag